JarHorner/Prog4_Supply_System_API/README.md

 ## Installation

+Before everything, make sure the database you are using is up and running.
+The API will not function otherwise.

 - Open terminal in vscode and make sure you are in the react file path
 > .........../ ...../COMP3504_Assign2